harness/helm-charts/src/prod/README.md

       tolerations: []

   sto:
-    # -- Enabled will deploy STO to your cluster
+    # -- Enable to deploy STO to your cluster.
     enabled: true

     sto-core: